ZuhaibHunzai/ZuhaibHunzai/README.md

 <img src="./gifs//wave.gif" width="35">
 </h1>
 <b>
-I am a passionate Frontend JavaScript Developer with a Bachelor's degree in Computer Science.
-I specialize in crafting seamless user experiences with React and Next.js, and I have a growing enthusiasm for Solidity and blockchain development. 🌐🚀
+I am a MERN Stack Developer (frontend-heavy) with a Bachelor's degree in Computer Science, specializing in building modern, responsive, and high-performance web applications using React and Next.js, with a strong focus on delivering seamless user experiences.
+I am also deeply interested in Artificial Intelligence (AI) and exploring how AI can be integrated into web applications to create smarter, more innovative solutions, along with a growing enthusiasm for Solidity and blockchain development and emerging Web3 technologies.

-Let's build something amazing together! 💻
 </b>

 <h2>🛠 <b>Languages and Tools</b></h2>